coala/coala/doc/getting_involved/README.md

  * Write code.
 Usually code we need is indicated through bug reports.
 Please get in contact with us so we can coordinate coding together.

+Please take a look at the other files in this directory for getting started with specific parts of coala.

 We appreciate any help.
 (Partially with words, partially with chocolate if you live near hamburg.)